davidabelman/sudoku_solver/README.md

 Python Su Doku Solver
 =====================

 Note this appears to work on most Su Doku's, but not the 'Super Fiendish' ones published occasionally by The Times.
 Maybe you can improve!
-A brief blog post explaining can be found at *LINK*.
+A brief blog post explaining can be found at https://davidabelman.wordpress.com/2015/03/03/su-doku-challenge/.

 Instructions
 -----------